Last reviewed 1 March 2021

-Caroline Raine discusses UK REACH and explains what chemical manufacturers and importers to the UK will have to do at the end of the Brexit transition period.
-Caroline then explores what the UK has planned for REACH chemical compliance post 31 December 2020.
+Caroline Raine discusses UK REACH and explains what chemical manufacturers and importers to the UK have to do after the Brexit transition period.

-The Department for Environment, Food & Rural Affairs (Defra) recently announced that the UK’s independent chemicals regulatory framework starts on 1 January 2021.
+The UK’s independent chemicals regulatory framework started on 1 January 2021.
 Anyone making, selling or distributing chemicals in the UK and the EU needs to follow UK REACH and EU REACH rules.

 In addition, the Health and Safety Executive (HSE) has provided information on other parts of the chemical regimes namely; Registration, Evaluation, Authorisation and Restriction of Chemicals (REACH), The Classification, Labelling and Packaging (CLP) Regulation, Biocides, Prior Informed Consent (PIC) and Plant Protection Product (PPP).

-At the end of the Transition Period on 31 December 2020, the EU REACH Regulation will be brought into UK law under the European Union (Withdrawal) Act 2018.
-It will be implemented formally on 1 January 2021 and will be known as UK REACH.
+The EU REACH Regulation was brought into UK law under the European Union (Withdrawal) Act 2018.
+It was implemented formally on 1 January 2021 and is known as UK REACH.

 UK Registration, Evaluation, Authorisation and Restriction of Chemicals (UK REACH) requires employers/companies to do the following: